authorresponse/authorresponse.github.io/index.md

         <source src="./static/300snow_views.mp4" type="video/mp4">
     </video>
 </div>
 <p style="text-align: left; margin-top: 5px; font-size: 1em;">Video R2.
 Rendered videos of scene "snowman" with long animation seqeunce (100 frames, 200 frames and 300 frames).
+We stack the frames for long texture sequence generation.
 Tex4D is robust in generating long sequence textures while preserve the dynamics.
 However, the texture details may degrade due to the video diffusion models distort high-frequency components in long videos <a href="#references">[1]</a>.</p>

 ## D. Results of Different Keyframe Numbers and Resolutions